 (ZLIM) ZLIM is the maximum size of the problem in the axial direction.
-A larger than necessary value of ZLIM may also affect the way the plots are scaled.
+A larger than necessary value of ZLIM may affect the way the plots are scaled.
 If an attempt is made to create a boundary which exceeds the limits RLIM by ZLIM, or goes negative, error messages are printed and the program will not attempt the solution of Poisson's equation.
 ZLIM is a positive integer; the present limit is 300.
+The present limit for the total area is 11001 mesh points in the FORTRAN program and 8001 in the C version.